Saphenion®: long-time results of vein glue

 Saphenion®: long-time results of vein glue – therapy on the lower leg veins, risk of recurrence

 Thermal therapy (laser, radio wave, superheated steam) on the lower leg has now been put in a critical light internationally and nationally since the number of nerve lesions after thermal therapy cannot be neglected.
-At the annual meeting of the Bonner Venentage of the 8th. of March 2024 in Bonn, this topic was discussed again openly.
+At the annual meeting of the Bonner Venentage on the 8th. of March 2024 in Bonn, this topic was discussed again openly.
 As a result, the majority took a critical stance on thermal therapy of the small saphenous vein, the great saphenous vein on the lower leg, and the therapy of perforating veins using laser or radio waves.
 These reservations now also apply to the treatment of recurrent varicose veins after radical surgical stripping.

 Many colleagues now recommend doing without the thermal laser and radio wave methods; alternatively, catheter-supported microfoam therapy or vein glue is possible.
 Based on our experience and our study on over 2000 patients, we have defined an indication for microfoam or VenaSeal®.
 We treat truncal varicose veins on the lower leg with a diameter of up to 0.45 cm with microfoam, and truncal veins with a larger diameter are treated with vein glue.

-Our alternative recommendation for radio waves for the saphenous veins on the lower leg, as we have previously stated in our educational discussions, is no longer applicable.
+Our alternative recommendation for radio waves for the saphenous veins on the lower leg, as previously stated in our educational discussions, is no longer applicable.
 We are now treating the lower leg exclusively with non-thermal methods.

 This procedure was also anchored in the „Current guidelines for the therapy of varicosis“ of the DGP.